BOM-98/project_1/README.md

 -  #### **The Footer**

-    -   The footer section includes links to the relevant pages for the Startup Academy, in addition to other notable websites relevant for startup founders.
+    -   The footer section includes links to the relevant pages for the Startup Academy, in addition to other notable websites relevant to startup founders.
 The external links will open to a new tab to allow easy navigation for the user.

 [![Footer](https://github.com/BOM-98/project_1/blob/main/assets/images/README_images/footer-section-image.png)](https://github.com/BOM-98/project_1/blob/main/assets/images/README_images/footer-section-image.png)

 -  #### **Blog Home Page**
     - Found on the blog-home.html file.
-    - The blog page will provide the user with a list preview to each blog on the site and links to reach the full article.
+    - The blog page will provide the user with a list preview of each blog on the site and links to reach the full article.
     -   This section is valuable to the user as they will be able to easily identify the types of content they want to read.
     - Each article is displayed with a corresponding image that alternates on the left or right depending on the order of the article in the list.